akarve/bipsea/README.md

 > And in cryptography bind them._
 > —[BIP-85](https://github.com/bitcoin/bips/blob/master/bip-0085.mediawiki)

-bipsea is a standalone, unit-tested implementation of BIP-85 and BIP-32. bipsea is designed for readability and security. bipsea offers a command-line interface and an API.
+bipsea is a standalone, test-driven implementation of BIP-85 and BIP-32. bipsea is designed for readability and security. bipsea offers a command-line interface and an API.